iPadOS 15 allows you to take control of how tabs behave in Safari

 Select your preferred timeframe.

-If you don't want your tabs to close automatically, you can set this setting manually to take total control.
+If you don't want your tabs to close automatically, you can change this setting to Manually to take total control.